St Andrew's Cathedral, Singapore: First church

 The first Saint Andrew's Church was designed by George Drumgoole Coleman in the neo-classical style.
 The foundation stone was laid on 9 November 1835, and the building constructed by 1836.
 The first church service was conducted on 18 June 1837 by the first chaplain, Reverend Edmund White, and the church was consecrated on 10 September 1838 by Bishop Daniel Wilson of Calcutta.

 After complaints that the church resembled a "Town Hall, a College or an Assembly Room", a spire was added by John Turnbull Thomson in 1842.
 The spire was built without a lightning conductor, however, and the church suffered two lightning strikes in 1845 and 1849.
 It was then declared unsafe and closed in 1852, and subsequently demolished in 1855.

 The church had a bell known as the Revere Bell, named after Mrs Maria Revere Balestier, the wife of American Consul Joseph Balestier, who donated it in 1843.
+It also contained an organ by the London builder Holdich (1843/1844), who coincidentally opened his firm in the same building as Bevington and Sons who would later supply the organ for the Roman Catholic Cathedral of the Good Shepherd nearby.

 Second church

 The construction of a second church was initiated by the then Governor of the Straits Settlements William Butterworth.
 Colonel Ronald MacPherson, the Executive Engineer and Superintendent of convicts, designed the new church in the Gothic Revival style.
-The tower was originally designed to be twice the height of the previous tower and without a spire, but during the construction, it was discovered that the foundation could not support such a heavy structure, and a lighter spire was used instead.
+The tower was originally designed to be twice the height of the previous tower and without a spire, but during the construction, it was discovered that the foundation might not support such a heavy structure, and a lighter spire was used instead.
 The plan was also simplified so that it could be more easily built by Indian convict labourers, who were commonly used in building construction in early Singapore.
 John Bennet was the engineer responsible for the construction.
 After MacPherson was transferred to Malacca, the completion of the building was overseen by Major John F. A. McNair, John Bennett and W. D. Bayliss.

 The Rt Rev. Dr Daniel Wilson, Lord Bishop of Calcutta, laid the foundation stone on 4 March 1856, and the building was completed in 1861.
 The first service was held on 1 October 1861.
 Dr George Cotton, who succeeded Bishop Wilson, had the honour of consecrating the church on 25 January 1862.

 The Saint Andrew's Mission was initiated on 25 June 1856, and the first Anglican evangelical outreach in Singapore was launched from the church.